f0nzie/petro.One/README.md

 Get papers by document type (*dc\_type*)
 ----------------------------------------

 We can also get paper by the type of document.
+In OnePetro it is called `dc_type`.

+#### Conference papers (`conference-paper`)

-In this example we are requesting only "conference-paper" type.
+In this example we are requesting only `conference-paper` type.

+Here we add to `make_search_url` the parameter `dc_type`.

+Note also that we are adding another parameter `rows` to get 1000 rows instead of 10, 50 or 100 as the browser allows.

 ``` r
 # specify document type = "conference-paper", rows = 1000